 Results are based on your heart rate and blood pressure changes during the test, and whether or not you faint.
 If your blood pressure does not fall during the test, and you have no other symptoms, the results are negative (normal).
 Further investigations may then be required.
-If your blood pressure drops during the test and you feel faint or dizzy, the result is positive.
-Your doctor may suggest changing your medicines or having more tests.
-If your fainting is due to a slow heart rate (bradycardia), your doctor may recommend a pacemaker.
+If your blood pressure drops during the test and you feel faint or dizzy, the test is positive.
+Your doctor may suggest changing your treatment or having more tests.